The Ohio Sales Tax Holiday is August 1 through August 14, 2025. Enjoy two weeks of tax-free shopping on clothes and school supplies!

 Can multiple items be purchased simultaneously and still be tax-exempt during the Ohio Sales Tax Holiday?

-Multiple items under $75 can be purchased simultaneously and still be exempt from sales and the use of tax.
-For example, if you purchase three shirts and two pairs of pants all for $50 each, you will not be charged any tax.
-Therefore, the exemption of tax is determined item by item.
+Multiple items can be purchased simultaneously and still be exempt from sales and the use of tax.
+For example, buying two shirts, two pairs of pants, shoes, and a jacket (each item costing $100, total purchase $600) would be tax-exempt.
+Therefore, tax exemption is determined item by item.
 Not by the total purchase.

 What items DO NOT qualify for the Ohio Sales Tax Holiday?